The spread of Coronavirus is unprecedented in modern times and we understand this is an incredibly difficult time for families and businesses.

 The water supplies are turned off at the mains (and all water tanks, pipes and apparatus are drained) unless required to operate an automatically operated central heating system used to maintain a minimum temperature of 58°F (15°C) at all times, and all external doors and all windows are securely locked, and all physical devices for securing and preventing access to the building are put into effect upon leaving the building, and your building is visited by a responsible adult every 7 days, and a log is kept of these visits.

-The above will apply from now until the 31st March 2021 at which point a further update will follow.
-Hopefully this will provide some reassurance whilst also ensuring the premises remains as safe and secure as possible.
+Hopefully this will provide some reassurance whilst also ensuring that premises remains as safe and secure as possible.